nxp-auto-linux/linux/Documentation/crypto/fsl/hse.rst

 HSE crypto offloading engine driver
 ===================================

-:Copyright: 2019-2021 NXP
+:Copyright: 2019-2022 NXP

 Overview
 ========
-The NXP Hardware Security Engine is a security subsystem aimed ar running relevant security functions for applications with stringent confidentiality and authenticity requirements.
+The NXP Hardware Security Engine is a security subsystem aimed at running relevant security functions for applications with stringent confidentiality and authenticity requirements.
 This file contains general information about the HSE crypto driver, which provides support for offloading cryptographic